mvcds/my-library/carreer/development/Backend for frontends.md

 aliases: [BFF]
 ---

-The practice of defining a backend that will be like a [[API Gateway]] where the backend "protects" its clients by aggregating and normalizing everything so its [[Client|Clients]] can handle.
+The practice of defining a backend that will be like a [[carreer/development/programming/security/API Gateway]] where the backend "protects" its clients by aggregating and normalizing everything so its [[Client|Clients]] can handle.

 ---